stefanhacks/roguemap_generator/README.md

   <img src="https://github.com/user-attachments/assets/fd4a5c58-9a14-4f27-b53e-a361fba9f18f" />
 </p>

-# Godot Roguelike Map Generator
+# Roguelike Map Generator in Godot

 ### Room algo works by:
 - Slices the screen in nine zones with variable horizontal and vertical sizes.